MARSHAL YUE FEI AND THE QUALITIES OF XINGYIQUAN FOR LEADERS

 His orders were always clear and easy for his generals and soldiers to carry out.
 Whoever failed to carry out the orders were severely punished.

 Whenever the army crossed a countryside or passed a town or village, fields and properties were left intact.
-Everyone had to pay for good they bought.
+Everyone had to pay for goods they bought.

 Yue Fei maintained close fellowship with his generals and soldiers.
 He ate he same food as they, and often shared the same tent with his generals.